Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 }
 ```

-Once you have registered your components, you need to register your new template component:

-Add your new Column to the `your-app.extensions.json` file:
+Once you have registered your components, you need to register your new template component.
+To do this you need to add your new column to the `your-app.extensions.json` file:

 ```json
 {